qingqingsinian/spectrum2/anomalydetector-master/README.md

 1.generate_data.py is used for preprocess the data, where the original continuous time series are splited according to window size and  artificial outliers are injected in proportion. <br>
 `
 python generate_data.py --data <dataset>
-ex: python generate_data.py --data ./train  (Data needs to be placed under the train/kpi_train folder.)
 `<br>
 where dataset is the file name of data folder.If you want to change the default config, you can use the command line args:<br>
 `
-python generate_data.py --data <dataset> --window 256 --step 128
+python generate_data.py -data <dataset> --window 256 --step 128
 `<br>
 2.train.py is the network trianing module of SR-CNN.
-SR transformer is applied on each time-series before training.<br> ` python trian.py --data <dataset>
+SR transformer is applied on each time-series before training.<br> ` python trian.py -data <dataset>
-ex: python generate_data.py --data ./train  (Data needs to be placed under the train/kpi_train folder.)

 `<br>
 3.evalue.py is the evaluation module.As mentioned in our paper, <br>
 `